Lowrie, A’s rally from 5-run deficit, beat Diamondbacks 7-5

 Arizona’s bullpen was sharp before unraveling in the seventh inning.

-Mark Canha made it 5-2 win an RBI single and Lowrie followed with a three-run homer off Kevin Ginkel.
+Mark Canha made it 5-2 win an RBI single and Lowrie, who had three RBIs in Monday’s 9-5 win, followed with a three-run homer off Kevin Ginkel.

 Brown led off the eighth with his homer off Anthony Swarzak (0-1) and Matt Chapman’s run-scoring triple off the wall in the ninth made it 7-5.

-Yusmeiro Petit (3-0) got the final out in the seventh inning and Lou Trivino worked around a walk in the ninth for his first save.
+Yusmeiro Petit (3-0) got the final out in the seventh inning and Lou Trivino worked around a walk in the ninth for his first save since 2018.

 Oakland has won five of six since starting the season 0-6.